Top notch care for concussions & traumatic brain injuries.

 How Can We Help?

-Dr. Sensenig, our eye doctor who cares for our neurotrauma patients, will talk with you about your visual symptoms and how they are affecting you during your daily routine.
+Dr. Armagno, our eye doctor who cares for our neurotrauma patients, will talk with you about your visual symptoms and how they are affecting you during your daily routine.
 She will then perform a detailed visual evaluation, assessing skills such as focusing, eye teaming, and tracking, depth perception, and eye health.
 You may then return for additional testing with our vision therapists to further detail your visual problems and the degree to which they are interfering with your overall visual function.
-Dr. Sensenig will then coordinate with you, your family doctor, and your rehabilitation team to prescribe your visual rehabilitation plan.
+Dr. Armagno will then coordinate with you, your family doctor, and your rehabilitation team to prescribe your visual rehabilitation plan.

 Treatment may include: